Algorithms with improved delay for enumerating connected induced subgraphs of a large cardinality: Proposed Approaches

-In \cite{4}, an algorithm with a delay of $O(k^2\Delta)$ is presented.
-This delay is the current best delay in the literature.
-Compared with the delay proven in \cite{4}, it can be seen that, for small values of $k$ the delay of \cite{4} is better than the delay of $IRwD$ and for large $k$ (eg $k$ close to $n$) the delay of $IRwD$ is better.
 Furthermore, it should be noted that both the proposed algorithm and the algorithm presented in \cite{6} use a dictionary to store all previously detected solutions.
-Hence, the algorithms requires exponential space ($O(n+m+k|\mathcal{C}(G,k)|)$).
-However, the algorithm of \cite{4} requires only linear space.
-In order to avoid the use of exponential space, the authors of \cite{6} also proposed another algorithm called $RwP$ that has slightly worse delay ($O((k\cdot min\{(n-k),k\Delta\})^2\cdot(\Delta+\log{k}))$) but requires only linear space.
-The main difference between $RwD$ and $RwP$ is that $RwP$ applies a predecessor function to ensure every neighbor is enumerated exactly once instead of storing all the discovered subgraphs.
-In $RwP$, all solutions are sorted lexicographically and each solution has a unique predecessor.
+Hence, the algorithms requires exponential space ($O(n+m+k|\mathcal{C}(G,k)|)$) (the variant algorithm of $IRwD$ has a slightly improved space bound of $O(n+m+|\mathcal{C}(G,k)|)$ ).
+However, the algorithm $Simple$ of \cite{4} requires only linear space.
+In order to avoid the use of exponential space, the author of \cite{6} also proposed another algorithm called $RwP$ that has slightly worse delay ($O((k\cdot min\{(n-k),k\Delta\})^2\cdot(\Delta+\log{k}))$) but requires only linear space.
+The $RwP$ algorithm also used the reverse search method.
+The main difference between $RwD$ and $RwP$ is that $RwP$ applies a parent function to ensure every neighbor is enumerated exactly once instead of storing all the discovered subgraphs.
+In $RwP$, all solutions are sorted lexicographically and each solution has a unique parent.
 A modified version of the algorithm is presented in \cite{4}.
-The modified algorihm has a delay of $O(k^3\cdot\Delta min\{(n-k),k\Delta\}$ by using the predecessor check proposed in \cite{4}.
-According to the definition of predecessor function in \cite{4} and the definition of parent node in \cite{6}, the methods of finding the predecessor or the parent can also be used in our proposed algorithm in order to have a linear space bound.
+The modified algorithm has a delay of $O(k^3\cdot\Delta \cdot min\{(n-k),k\Delta\})$ by using a slightly different predecessor check method.